Gitko97/Lecture-Assistant/PDF_compare/README.md

 method
 ----------------
-* public static boolean compare(BufferedImage origin, BufferedImage video)
+* public static double getDifRatio(BufferedImage origin, BufferedImage video)

-//return different:true, same:false.
+//return ((double)difPixelNum/(double)pixelAmount);

-this method is meaning that each BufferedImage is same or not.
+this method is meaning that each BufferedImage is how much same.

 when it get different Pixel number to getPDFDifValue,

-it calculate with pixelAmount and allowDif that it can set same judge or not.
+it calculate with pixelAmount and return double value.

 * public static int getPDFDifValue(BufferedImage origin, BufferedImage video)